Hauteclere/development_environment_advice/README.md

 > Actual footage of you on your journey to programming glory.

 ## What Is A Development Environment?
+Your development environment is the collection of all the tools that come together on your computer to help you write code.
+This includes:
+- the computer itself, and it's operating system
+- programs that allow you to run your code
+- programs that you use for writing code
+- any tools that help you improve your work
+- etc, etc...

+This makes your development environment setup a vital part of learning to program, but it's also a very hard part to get right!
+I've put this talk together to try and help new developers understand what they need, and what their options are.

 ## Operating Systems - What Do Developers Need To Know?
 ### How Computers Work